 What services does Lendtable not offer?

-Lendtable does not offer same-day loans, personal loans, 401k loans, home loans, or car loans.
+Lendtable does not offer same-day loans, personal loans, home loans, or car loans.
 Our 401k/ESPP services are not lump sum loans, but are disbursed in semi-monthly payments over the course of two years to match your 401k/ESPP contributions.

 How much money will I get?

 Each month, Lendtable customers receive the projected amount their employer withholds in benefit contributions in order to get their full employer benefit.
 This differs from person to person, based on your salary and the details of your policy.
 This allows you to get your full employer matching contribution in your retirement account or maximum discount on employee stock purchases.

 Keep in mind: Even-though your retirement benefit contributions are deducted on a pre-tax basis, the payouts you receive from Lendtable are post-tax.
 Reason being, that is the actual amount of money you would have lost by maxing out your benefit in order to get your match.

 Visit Lendtable.com, choose which service you are interested in (401(k)+ or ESPP), enter your information, and upload a recent paystub and your retirement or ESPP policy.
 We ask for your full policy so our team can go through the details and remind you as important dates come around, so you don't have to track those yourself.